tektoncd/community/teps/0098-workflows.md

 In addition, platform builders might want their own logic for connecting to SCMs.
 For example, the default implementation of a Github connection could allow the user to send events that trigger PipelineRuns from a Github App they create, but a platform builder might want to use their own Github App and include other custom connection logic.
-Therefore, Workflows must provide an extensibility mechanism to allow platform builders to create their own controllers for connecting to repos and sending events from these repo connections, similarly to how users can define their own resolvers or Custom Tasks.
+Therefore, Workflows should explore providing an extensibility mechanism to allow platform builders to create their own controllers for connecting to repos and sending events from these repo connections, similarly to how users can define their own resolvers or Custom Tasks.

 In addition, there are already several implementations of wrappers on top of Tekton Pipelines that allow end users to specify end-to-end CI/CD Pipelines